After reading this guide, you will:

 Resizing on your PC

-Point a desktop resizer at the folder, pick a size, and click Start.
-Nothing is uploaded, presets repeat the job next time, and 500 files run as fast as 5.
+Point a desktop resizer at the folder, pick a size or a KB target, and click Start.
+Nothing is uploaded, a saved preset repeats the job next time, and 500 files run as fast as 5.

-A great free editor that has no native batch resize without third-party plugins, which rules it out for folder-scale jobs.
+• Paint.NET.
+A great free editor, but it has no native batch resize without third-party plugins, which rules it out for folder-scale jobs.

 Which photo resizer is right for you?